 All Cleats are NOT the same.
 The Differences Between Soccer, Baseball, Football and Lacrosse Cleats

 My son recently got flagged for wearing his football cleats in a soccer game.
 Who knew cleats aren’t one sport fits all?
+Apparently, all cleats are NOT the same.
 (OK.
 I actually did, but thought I could get away with it.)

 If you haven’t shopped for cleats, WARNING… it’s not as easy as it seems.
 Before you go shopping read this quick 101 on cleats.
 (If you need more visuals, see my cleat 101 video).

 My three tips:

 - Make friends with a family with older kids or children with bigger feet and ask for hand me downs.
 Cleats are expensive and often only last a season because your kid’s feet are growing.